raspberrypilearning/memory/en/step_2.md

 --- /task ---

 --- task ---
-+ Test your code by clicking the green flag.
+Test your code by clicking the green flag.
 Check that, each time you click it, a random number between 1 and 4 is added to the list.
 --- /task ---

 --- task ---
-+ Can you add a block to your program to generate five random colours at once?
+Can you add blocks to your program to generate five random numbers at once?

 --- hints --- --- hint ---
 You can use a `delete all of sequence`{:class="blockdata"} to first delete all the items from the list and then a  `repeat`{:class="blockcontrol"} so that 5 numbers are added to the list.